DynamicsShop/SD-Credit-Controller/SD-Credit-Controller-Release-Notes.md

 #### Enhancements

+- UI Changes were made to Credit Controller Actions List.
+The Summary field was updated and the Action Entry No. was surfaced.

 - The link in the View Our Apps action on the Setup Card was updated.

 - The Manage Subscriptions Page, accessed from the Setup Card, was updated.